-Race & ethnicity demographics vary substantially within Bayview-Hunters Point.
-The Hunters Point neighborhood is majority African American and also home to Bayview-Hunters Point's largest Pacific Islander community.
-Silver Terrace is majority Asian American, and Bayview/Doublerock has a plurality of Latinx residents.
+Race & ethnicity demographics vary substantially within the Bayview as well.
+The Hunters View neighborhood is majority African American and also home to the Bayview's largest Pacific Islander community.
+Silver Terrace is majority Asian American, and the Central Bayview has a plurality of Latinx residents.

-The diversity of Bayview-Hunters Point also reflects a diversity of languages spoken.
-54% of Bayview-Hunters Point residents speak a language other than English, and 14% of Bayview-Hunters Point households speak little to no English.
-Spanish and Chinese are the two largest language groups in Bayview-Hunters Point, with small enclaves of Vietnamese, Tagalog, and Samoan speakers.
+The diversity of Bayview also reflects a diversity of languages spoken.
+54% of Bayview residents speak a language other than English, and 14% of Bayview households speak little to no English.
+Spanish and Chinese are the two largest language groups in the Bayview, with small enclaves of Vietnamese, Tagalog, and Samoan speakers.